-For historical inland tariff data effective prior to July 19, 2017, users are advised to visit the EZTariff website at http://www.eztariff.com.
+For historical inland tariff data effective prior to July 19, 2017, users should visit the web site of EZTariff located at www.boterates.com.

 A. Rules, Regulations, Rates, Surcharges and other Fees published herein apply to U.S. Inland Transportation arranged and/or provided by the Carrier, and performed under a Bill of Lading issued by the Carrier (“Carrier Haulage”), when the inland portion of such transport is not governed by the Carrier’s relevant Ocean Tariff.

 For avoidance of doubt, the Rules, Regulations, Rates, Surcharges and other Fees published in the relevant Carrier Ocean Tariff shall remain applicable throughout the Carrier’s possession of the cargoes during Inland Transportation.

 B. The applicable tariff rates, rules and charges are those in effect on the date the cargo is received by the Carrier or its agent at the designated place of receipt or delivery, as applicable, for inland transportation; cargo shall be considered as “Received” upon possession of the full Bill of Lading quantity by the Carrier or its Agent.

 C. Rates published herein are applicable to Standard Dry Van containers only; transport of cargo in Open Top or Temperature Controlled (“Refrigerated”) Containers, on Flat Racks, or other special equipment is subject to special rates and is filed on a case by case basis.

 D. Rates published herein shall not be applied to cargoes designated as “Exempt Commodities” under the Shipping Act and Federal Maritime Commission regulations.

 Rule 2 – Definitions